Why in the world is this the first time I’ve ever purchased a pomegranate? Why??

 Most likely because, as happened at the farmer’s market, AJ tells me “don’t do it!
 You’ll be such a grump trying to get all the seeds out!”
 Well, I normally listen, but not this time.
 I think I give him a sarcastic remark somewhere along the lines of, Well, if that happens, I’ll just have you seed it!
 And away I walked with my 50¢ pomegranates and AJ sighing behind me.

 Ta-da!
-It takes about 7 minutes to seed one if you are inexperienced like I am, probably much less time if you’ve done it a bunch.
+It took less than 10 minutes to seed one if you are inexperienced like I am, probably much less time if you’ve done it a bunch.
 The best part is that there is no staining of hands or clothing.
 Win!

 The next task was the eating.
 Inexperienced me thought that one small pomegranate couldn’t possibly be enough, because there couldn’t possibly be that many seeds in there.
 So, I got two and seeded them both at the same time.